fluidecho/kurunt/README.md

 An analytics platform for real-time data.

 **Kurunt is currently in 'very alpha' initial release, so it will require manual tinkering and installation to get working.
-If you'd just like to play with it running, try our public AMI.
+If you'd just like to play with it running, try our public AMI (just instruction at this stage, see below).
 I will be making it more usable in the coming weeks/months - stay tuned.**

 ## License ##